jabyrd3/mastoblocker/Readme.md

 The script notices domain blocks you already have and doesn't try to re-add them, so it won't mess with any existing domain blocks.
 If it fails or errors because of a network timeout or something, it is safe to run again.

 Good luck and don't be afraid to DM me if something goes sideways, i'm happy to help debug. get me @jabyrd3@masto.dev.host if you got a problem, or you can file an issue or PR.

+# Maintenance
+Honestly, i reccomend putting this on a cronjob so it'll run in the background every so often.
+On my server I've got it running every week to make sure that new additions are blocked automatically if I'm not able to pay close enough attention.